-- Donations can be solicited, but not required. - West Clinton Elementary has requested that parents of kindergarten students pay a \$20 snack donation. - Elementary schools may not charge fees for classes and activities during the regular school day. - Students are responsible for electronics, books and materials issued to them.
-Students who lose or damage books, supplies, or other equipment will be assessed the replacement cost. - Opportunity to apply for a fee waiver: A school shall provide an opportunity for a parent to apply to have one or more fees waived and shall grant requested fee waivers to students who are eligible.
+- Elementary school teachers may compile and provide to parents a suggested list of supplies for use during the regular school day so that a parent may furnish on a voluntary basis those supplies for student use.
+If a teacher chooses to do this, the list must include the following language: "Notice: The items on this list will be used during the regular school day.
+They may be brought from home on a voluntary basis.
+Otherwise, they will be furnished by the school." - Donations can be solicited, but not required. - West Clinton Elementary has requested that parents of kindergarten students pay a \$20 snack donation. - Elementary schools may not charge fees for classes and activities during the regular school day. - Students are responsible for electronics, books and materials issued to them.
+Students who lose or damage books, supplies, or other equipment will be assessed the replacement cost. - DSD Student School Fees Waivers, Appeal & Eligibility Opportunity to apply for fee waiver A school shall provide an opportunity for a parent to apply to have one or more fees waived and shall grant requested fee waivers to students who are eligible.
 Fee waiver means a full release from the requirements or payment of a fee and from any provision in lieu of a fee payment.
 All fees are subject to fee waiver unless specifically identified as items not subject to waiver in District policy.
 Each school shall inform parents of the school's application process.
-DSD Student School Fees Waivers, Appeal & Eligibility - Schools should also have the school fee schedule and a link to the District school fees policy on its website. - Elementary School Fees